Diogo (footballer, born 1988)

 Diogo da Costa Oliveira, commonly just Diogo, (born 4 January 1988) is a retired Brazilian football player who played both as a fullback and winger, mainly on the right side.

 Career

 Sport Club Internacional

 Diogo started his career at Sport Club Internacional from Porto Alegre.
 Before becoming professional he won many championships and leagues with the youth team, specially the Brazil National Championship Sub-20, playing in the same team of Alexandre Pato.

-He became professional exactly in the best moment of the club's history.
-Because of that he trained along with the team that ended year 2006 as champion of FIFA Club World Cup against FC Barcelona.
+He became professional and trained along with the team that ended year 2006 as champion of FIFA Club World Cup against FC Barcelona.

 Norway

 Diogo signed a one-year contract with Stabæk Fotball before the 2010 season.
 He scored his first and only goal for Stabæk against Vålerenga on September 12, 2010.
 The contract was not renewed.

 Sweden and Finland

 In August 2013 Diogo joined Swedish club Vasalunds IF, but did not play any games.

 In 2014 and 2015, Diogo played 18 matches for Inter Turku in the Veikkausliiga.